-Theoretically, we all know that when it comes to investments, we need to set reasonable expectations from the stock market based on our risk appetite and other macro/micro factors.
+Theoretically, we all know that when it comes to investments, we need to set reasonable expectations.
+Practically, however, it’s a different story.

-Who among us hasn’t woken up and checked their portfolio to see if their investments have increased?
-The mind understands that we need to understand the volatility in the stock market and the potential returns that can be derived through investment in the stock market.
+Who among us hasn’t woken up and checked their portfolio to see if they became a millionaire overnight and could quit their jobs?
+The mind understands that we need to make our peace with sustainable returns.
+But the heart wants what the heart wants.

 Tactical Asset Allocation can help you with just that.
 How?
 Let’s find out!